ayhandis/creditR/README.md

 ```

 ### Getting Started
-creditR package can be installed using the install_github function found in the devtools package.
+creditR package can be installed using the "install_github" function found in the devtools package.
 ```
 library(devtools)
 devtools::install_github("ayhandis/creditR)